hburn7/osu-wiki/wiki/Tournaments/Official_support/en.md

 ## Eligibility criteria

-These core criteria and expectations MUST be followed by hosts who request official support.
+These core criteria and expectations **must** be followed by hosts who request official support.

-The tournament and any associated preliminary events MUST adhere to all [expectations](#expectations) of officially supported tournaments.
+The tournament and any associated preliminary events **must** adhere to all [expectations](#expectations) of officially supported tournaments.

 ### Format

-Format criteria are inflexible fundamentals that all officially-supported tournaments MUST abide by.
+Format criteria are inflexible fundamentals that all officially-supported tournaments **must** abide by.
 Any violation of the below points will **immediately** result in a [revocation of support](#revocation-of-support).

-**All** criteria listed below MUST be met:
+**All** criteria listed below **must** be met:

-- The tournament series MUST NOT run more than two times per year.
+- The tournament series **must** NOT run more than two times per year.
-- The tournament format MUST be at least Round of 16 double-elimination or Round of 32 single-elimination.
+- The tournament format **must** be at least Round of 16 double-elimination or Round of 32 single-elimination.
-  - For LAN tournaments, the format MUST be at least Round of 8 double-elimination or Round of 16 single-elimination.
+  - For LAN tournaments, the format **must** be at least Round of 8 double-elimination or Round of 16 single-elimination.
-  - Larger formats, such as group stages and Swiss brackets, MAY also be used if they start with at least 16 teams and, if applicable and if starting with only 16 teams, break to a double-elimination bracket afterwards.
+  - Larger formats, such as group stages and Swiss brackets, **may** also be used if they start with at least 16 teams and, if applicable and if starting with only 16 teams, break to a double-elimination bracket afterwards.
-  - Draft or auction style tournaments MAY follow the same reduced bracket size as LAN events if they are open rank and have a minimum team size of 8.
+  - Draft or auction style tournaments **may** follow the same reduced bracket size as LAN events if they are open rank and have a minimum team size of 8.
     - Note: This applies to a maximum of 2 divisions for global or continental tournaments and 1 division for smaller-scale tournaments.
-  - To request official support for an alternate format, hosts SHOULD [submit a ticket](https://tcomm.hivie.tn/tickets/create) or contact [tournaments@ppy.sh](mailto:tournaments@ppy.sh).
+  - To request official support for an alternate format, hosts **should** [submit a ticket](https://tcomm.hivie.tn/tickets/create) or contact [tournaments@ppy.sh](mailto:tournaments@ppy.sh).
 When in doubt, contact the committee.
   - [This report form](https://tcomm.hivie.tn/reports/create) is overseen by the committee.
-All users SHOULD use this form as needed.
-Any breaches of [expectations](#expectations), [other procedures](#other-procedures), or [eligibility](#eligibility-criteria) requirements SHOULD be reported.
+All users **should** use this form as needed.
+Any breaches of [expectations](#expectations), [other procedures](#other-procedures), or [eligibility](#eligibility-criteria) requirements **should** be reported.
 Users will never face consequences for reporting, provided they are not abusing the form.
-- The tournament MUST abide by the following content usage rules:
+- The tournament **must** abide by the following content usage rules:
   - Usage of any beatmaps which have a DMCA takedown notice in any form is strictly prohibited.
   - The creation or reuse of any beatmaps that violate [content usage permission rules](/wiki/Rules/Content_usage_permissions#artist-permissions) is strictly prohibited, except if they are **Ranked, Approved, or Loved**.
     - If permission to use disallowed songs is granted by the artist, the host **must** include proof of permission in their email to [tournaments@ppy.sh](mailto:tournaments@ppy.sh) upon tournament conclusion.
   - Use the [mappool compliance](https://tcomm.hivie.tn/mappool-compliance) tool to ensure your tournament mappools are compliant and report any false positives.
-- Tournaments that are not open rank MUST adhere to these rank restriction ceilings:
+- Tournaments that are not open rank **must** adhere to these rank restriction ceilings:
   - osu!: 100,000
   - osu!taiko: 10,000
   - osu!catch: 5,000
   - osu!mania 4K: 40,000
   - osu!mania 7K: 5,000
-- Tournament organisers SHALL NOT collect, allow the submission of, or utilise any personal information[^personal-information] from any registrants for any reason outside of these defined exceptions:
+- Tournament organisers **shall not** collect, allow the submission of, or utilise any personal information[^personal-information] from any registrants for any reason outside of these defined exceptions:
-  - Email addresses MAY be collected and used by tournament organisers for any reason so long as it is necessary for the tournament to function.
+  - Email addresses **may** be collected and used by tournament organisers for any reason so long as it is necessary for the tournament to function.
-  - Personal information MAY be collected as needed to fulfill legal, financial, or tax obligations and to fulfill the distribution of monetary or physical prizes.
+  - Personal information **may** be collected as needed to fulfill legal, financial, or tax obligations and to fulfill the distribution of monetary or physical prizes.
-  - Other exceptions to this rule MAY be granted by the osu! team, provided the tournament organiser provides a thorough justification to them via [tournaments@ppy.sh](mailto:tournaments@ppy.sh) well before any such information is collected.
+  - Other exceptions to this rule **may** be granted by the osu! team, provided the tournament organiser provides a thorough justification to them via [tournaments@ppy.sh](mailto:tournaments@ppy.sh) well before any such information is collected.
 - In cases where **any** personal information is collected from registrants for any reason, including distribution of prize money:
-  - Tournament organisers MUST include a privacy policy on the tournament's forum post and/or wiki page **immediately upon forum post publication** detailing the following:
+  - Tournament organisers **must** include a privacy policy on the tournament's forum post and/or wiki page **immediately upon forum post publication** detailing the following:
     - Any users, organisations, or other entities who can view this information.
     - How the information will be stored and processed.
     - What the information will be used for.
   - This privacy policy must be present **at the time the forum post was launched**.
 It may be modified if needed, but tournaments are expected to launch with this information publicly available.
-  - Modifications to the privacy policy MUST be announced publicly.
+  - Modifications to the privacy policy **must** be announced publicly.

 ### Regulatory